 Dear English-speaking readers, this page is an automatic translation made from a post originally written in French.
 My apologies for any strange sentences and funny mistakes that may have been generated during the process.
 If you are reading French, click on the French flag below to access the original and correct text:

 NYC.
 Three inspiring initials.
-New York City, I just got back!
+New York City, I just came back from there!
 It was my first trip to the United States and my first steps in "the city that never sleeps"...

 A week in New York

-See the skyscrapers of Manhattan!
-Held up yellow taxis!
-Climbing the Empire State Building!
-Climbing Rockefeller Center!
-Sailing at the foot of the Statue of Liberty!
-Wander Broadway!
-Cross the Brooklyn Bridge!
+See the skyscrapers of Manhattan !
+Hail yellow cabs !
+Climb the Empire State Building!
+Climb the Rockfeller Center!
+Sail by the Statue of Liberty!
+Walk along Broadway!
+Crossing the Brooklyn Bridge!

 Tourist, me?
 That's right.

 It was my first time in New York.
-The city that we know without knowing, for having seen so much of it in movies, in TV shows, and then in the 20-Hours since 9/11.
-The city "that never sleeps" as sings Sinatra.
+The city that we know without knowing it, having seen it so much in movies, in TV series, and then on the 20-Hour news since September 11.
+The city that never sleeps as sings Sinatra.

-I've been there.
+I just came back from there.
 I spent a week there.
-Another "bubble from elsewhere", quite different from my trips to Asia!
+Another "otherworldly bubble", quite different from my travels in Asia!

 Larger than life

-Verdict?
-New York, in real life, it's like in the song, like in the movies, like in TV shows.
+The verdict?
+New York, in real life, is like in the song, like in the movies, like in the TV series.
 But so much better!

 It's bigger.
 Stronger.
 More intense.
 Larger than life ...
-Even if we play tourists, a visit to New York widens the horizon and cleans the head.
-The city is overflowing with contagious energy, exhilarating, stimulating.
+Even if you are a tourist, a visit to New York broadens your horizon and clears your head.
+The city overflows with an infectious, exhilarating, stimulating energy.

-The only sight of the buildings that stand out in Chinese shadows, on the tarmac, on landing, in the golden light of the sunset, makes the heart beat a little faster.
+The mere sight of the buildings that stand out in shadows on the tarmac, on landing, in the golden light of sunset, makes the heart beat a little faster.

 I returned Sunday, dazzled, enthusiastic, happy.

 New York is less than 8 hours flight from Paris.
-And on the return, it's even faster, thanks to the favorable winds of the mysterious jet stream less than 7 hours!
-In fact, that's close, compared to my previous trip to Indonesia.
-There is only one ocean to cross ...
+And on the way back, it's even faster, thanks to the favorable winds of the mysterious jet stream less than 7 hours!
+In fact, that's very close, compared to my previous trip to Indonesia.
+There is only an ocean to cross...